 During week 4, document the top 3 learnings, identify 1-2 winner creatives to carry forward (at reduced budget), and propose next month's theme.
 This ensures continuity without creative staleness.

 Use Google Sheets or Airtable so your entire team can access and comment in real-time.
-We have seen teams improve handoff clarity by 90% when the roadmap lives in a shared, searchable tool instead of Slack messages or email.
+We have found that teams improve handoff clarity significantly when the roadmap lives in a shared, searchable tool instead of Slack messages or email.

 Step 5: Balance Innovation vs Iteration with the 60-40 Rule

 Allocate roughly 60% of your weekly creative budget to testing variations of concepts you know work, and 40% to completely new concepts.
 This ratio optimizes for growth velocity while protecting against creative fatigue.
 Too much iteration and your ads become stale (users see the same thing repeatedly and tune out).
 Too much novelty and you waste budget on concepts before they have a chance to scale.
-The 60-40 split emerged from analyzing client portfolios at RocketShip HQ where teams maintained 2.5-3x ROAS across multiple months.
+In our experience, this 60-40 split is a strong starting framework for teams aiming to maintain consistently healthy ROAS across multiple months.

 Define 'iteration' precisely